GoldandBlack - GoldandBlack.com video: Purdue coach Matt Painter, players on North Texas

 GoldandBlack.com video: Purdue coach Matt Painter, players on North Texas

+INDIANAPOLIS — No. 4 Purdue's season ended painfully with a 78-69 overtime loss to No. 13 North Texas in an NCAA first-round game.

-Afterward, Purdue coach Matt Painter and XXXXX met with the media to discuss the game.
+Afterward, Purdue coach Matt Painter and players Jaden Ivey, Mason Gillis and Trevion Williams met with the media to discuss the game.

-See what they had to say here in this video of the NCAA's Zoom session.
+See what they had to say here in these videos of the NCAA's Zoom sessions.

 Membership Info: Sign up for GoldandBlack.com now | Why join? | Questions?